 Top of the page

-A pacemaker for heart failure is a biventricular pacemaker (say "by-ven-TRICK-yuh-ler").
+A biventricular pacemaker (say "by-ven-TRICK-yuh-ler") is a device used to treat heart failure.
 Treatment that uses this type of pacemaker is called cardiac resynchronization therapy (CRT).

 When you have heart failure, the lower chambers of your heart may not pump at the same time.
 The pacemaker sends painless electrical signals to your heart.
 These signals make the chambers pump at the same time.
 This can help your heart pump blood better and help you feel better.

 Your pacemaker may be combined with an ICD, or implantable cardioverter-defibrillator.
 It can control abnormal heart rhythms.
 This can prevent sudden death.

 You will get medicine to help you relax and prevent pain.
 The doctor will make a cut in the skin just below your collarbone.
 The cut may be on either side of your chest.
 The doctor will put the pacemaker leads through the cut.
 The leads go into a large blood vessel in the upper chest.
 Then the doctor will guide the leads through the blood vessel into different chambers of the heart.
 The doctor will place the pacemaker under the skin of your chest.
 The leads are then attached to the pacemaker.
 Then the cut will be closed with stitches.

 The procedure usually takes 2 to 3 hours.
 You may need to spend the night in the hospital.